Touchpad not Showing in Device Manager: 5 Ways to Bring It Back

 - Click Let me pick from a list of available drivers on my computer.

-- Choose the HID-compliant mouse and click Next.
+- Choose the PS/2 Compatible mouse and click Next.
 Windows will install the generic driver.

-Restart your computer and check if the touchpad not showing Device Manager Lenovo issue is resolved.
+Restart your computer and check if the Touchpad is not showing the Device Manager Lenovo issue is resolved.
 Windows generic device drivers can help you get your mouse back to work if the proprietary touchpad drivers are missing.

 - Shut down your Dell, Lenovo, or HP laptop.